 Beware of decision fatigue and take steps to eliminate it, see Volunteer Managers and Decision Fatigue

 Explain background checks and the application process to volunteers so they understand the whys of jumping through the hoops necessary to become a volunteer see Maybe We Have Some Splainin to Do

-Send a letter to a new vols’ former vol manager letting them know how much the vol appreciates all the guidance and thanking them for helping shape vol
+Send a letter to a new volunteer’s former volunteeer manager letting them know how much the vol appreciates all the guidance and thanking them for helping shape volunteer.

 Want a kitschy fun way to talk about a vol at a meeting?
-Print out vols’ pic and attach to a craft stick-hold up so folks can see him or her
+Print out volunteers’ pics and attach to a craft stick-hold up so folks can see what they look like.

 Want to involve school kids?
-Host poster contest about your org.
+Host poster contest about your organization.
 Give trophy and enlist media.
 Recruit parent/child vols.

 Long time vol has to retire?
 Invite them to help orient new vols, give in-services, write manuals, handbooks.
 Call them sages.

 We walk fine line when vols step up into a leadership role.
 Do not relinquish control-encourage but have final say.